 - To assist students in preparing for careers in education, cultural affairs and related fields.

 After having completed the B.A.
 (Honours) in Religion, Philosophy and Ethics Programme, the students should be able to:

 - Explain the main ideas of major religious traditions, and major schools of philosophy and ethical thought;

-- Demonstrate critical, analytical and interpretative skills in their understanding of religious traditions, major philosophical problems, and crucial ethical issues;
+- Display critical, analytical and interpretative skills in their understanding of religious traditions, major philosophical problems, and crucial ethical issues;

 - Articulate the relevance of religious ideas/values, philosophical arguments and ethical analysis for socio-cultural issues;